 1.0 Introduction

 Nightshade (Solanum trilobatum L.), a medicinal plant belonging to the family Solanaceae, is known by various names across regions: Alarka in Sanskrit, Tuduvalai in Tamil, Alarkapatramu in Telugu, Tutuvalam in Malayalam and Purple-fruited pea eggplant in English.
 Native to the Indo-Malaysian region, it is widely distributed across India, particularly in Maharashtra, Kerala, Karnataka and most districts of Tamil Nadu.
-Traditionally, many medicinal plants such as aloe, kalmegh and tulsi are valued for their analgesic and antibacterial properties.
-Among them, Solanum trilobatum is noted for its immunomodulatory, anti-diabetic, anti-ulcer and hepatoprotective effects.
+Traditionally, many medicinal plants such as Aloe, Kalmegh and Tulsi are valued for their analgesic and antibacterial properties.
+Among them, Solanum trilobatum is - known for its immunomodulatory, anti-diabetic, anti-ulcer and hepatoprotective effects.
 Its leaf extracts are traditionally used to neutralize snake venom and enhance male fertility (Kumar et al., 2011).
 Additionally, a decoction of the entire plant is commonly used in the treatment of acute and chronic bronchitis.

 The demand for medicinal plants is increasing day by day (Bhattacharjee et al., 2020) and there is a drastic increase in the usage of herbal medicines was found in the last few years (Vethanarayanan et al., 2011).
 To meet out the emerging demand, it is an urgent need to cultivate and conserve the useful medicinal plants.
 For effective cultivation and conservation, the medicinal plants have to be identified about their habit, habitat, growth characteristics and mode of propagation.
 In vitro method of propagation is mainly adopted for regeneration in medicinal plants, but the mode of seed propagation is highly multiplicative and economically viable.

 An international study of cancer research discovered that the plant Solanum trilobatum can be used to treat lung cancer (Sharma et al., 2015).
-Phytochemical compounds such as solasoline are extracted from the leaves, fruits, seeds and stems, which are widely used in the production of steroid drugs (Rashid et al., 2014) and other phytochemical compounds found in this plant are sobatum, β-solamarine, solanine, solasodine, glycoalkaloid, disogenin and tomatidine.
+Phytochemical compounds such as solasoline are extracted from - its leaves, fruits, seeds and stems, which are widely used in the production of steroid drugs (Rashid et al., 2014).
+The other phytochemical compounds found in this plant are sobatum, β-solamarine, solanine, solasodine, glycoalkaloid, disogenin and tomatidine.

 Seed extraction is the process of separating or removing seeds from the fruit.
 Before sowing, the seeds from the fleshy fruits could be removed.
 The proper method of extraction of seeds needs to be identified for efficient seed recovery without damaging the seeds.
 So, it is one of the important aspects of seed technology to study the scientific method of extraction to separate quality seeds.
 Despite its well-documented medicinal value, systematic cultivation of Solanum trilobatum L. is not widely practiced, limiting the full utilization of its traditional benefits.
 Given its ethnomedicinal significance, there is a pressing need to promote the cultivation and conservation of this species for future generations.
 The crop is primarily propagated through seeds, which offers an effective means for conservation.
 Although numerous studies have focused on the medicinal properties of S. trilobatum, there is limited information available regarding its seed quality characteristics.
 The existing evidence on seed quality parameters in nightshade remains scarce.
 Therefore, this study was undertaken to evaluate different seed treatment methods, extract seeds efficiently and assess their viability and overall seed quality.